 1 medium celeriac root

-juice and zest of 1 small lemon
+Juice and zest of 1 small lemon

-1 tbsp finely chopped celery leaves
+1 tablespoon celery leaves (finely chopped)

-1/2 cup finely shaved fennel bulb
+1/2 cup fennel bulb (finely shaved)

-1 tsp unpasteurised miso
+1 teaspoon unpasteurised miso

-1/4 cup soaked sunflower seeds
+1/4 cup sunflower seeds (soaked)

-1/4 cup pure water
+1/4 cup water

-1/2 tsp cracked black pepper
+1/2 teaspoon cracked black pepper

-1/4 tsp sea salt
+1/4 teaspoon sea salt

 2. Dice into cubes and pulse in a high speed blender or food processor with the lemon juice until fine.
-It should be about the size of rice or a little smaller in order to release more of the flavoursome juices.
-Adding the lemon juice at this point prevents the celeriac from discolouring as it oxidises.
+It should be about the size of rice or a little smaller in order to release more of the flavorsome juices.
+Adding the lemon juice at this point prevents the celeriac from discoloring as it oxidizes.

-Combine the sunflower mixture with the celeriac and the remaining ingredients.
+4. Combine the sunflower mixture with the celeriac and the remaining ingredients.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2021 The Rawtarian.